ShoSashko/DistribSystem/README.md

 # Overview

 This is a program which emulates fault-tolerant in-memory distirbuted log.
 The messages replicated in parallel.
-To introduce eventual consistency Secondary1 delays request for 10 seconds.
-Secondary2 delays request for 20 seconds.

-# Branches
-iteration1

-iteration2 (with write concern and semi-synchronicity)

 master - maintains latest iteration (currently 3).